NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge: Semantic Understanding and Artifact Detection

-\pr{Base Station Processing} The artifact reports from each of the robots are further processed on the base station.
-These reports include: \textit{(i)} detection class; \textit{(ii)} detection confidence; \textit{(iii)} reference RGB/thermal image; and \textit{(iv)} bounding box.
-The base station processes the reports, rejecting outliers and matching observations of the same artifact instances.
+\pr{Multi-modal multi-robot artifact reconciliation} The artifact reports from each of the robots are further processed on robots with more powerful computational resources (or on base station).
+These reports include:(\emph{i}) detection class; (\emph{ii}) detection confidence; (\emph{iii}) reference RGB/thermal image; (\emph{iv}) bounding box; and (\emph{v}) location estimate.
+The base station processes the reports, rejecting outliers and matching observations of the same artifact instances from other agents or previous visits.
 To reduce the number of false positive reports, a larger and more performant detection network (YOLOv4~\cite{bochkovskiy2020yolov4}) is used to update the detection confidence of each report.
-Then, the report is compared to previous reports of the same class to identify repeat observations.
+Then, the report is compared to previous reports of the same class to identify repeat observations and observations of the same artifact instance reported by other agents.
 This comparison uses both location proximity and a comparison of NetVLAD visual image descriptors~\cite{arandjelovic2016netvlad}.
 The highest confidence report of each object is then saved to a database and visualized for review by the human supervisor using the mission executive interface (see ~\autoref{fig:ArtifactPipeline}-Visualization block).
 When needed, to increase the confidence on the detected semantics, the perception-aware motion planner seeks new measurements, e.g., from a closer or better angle to the target, or by sending a different robot with complementary sensors to get multiple readings from the target.